Need help staying connected while social distancing? You’re not alone! We’ve found some tips that can help.

-Humans are geared to be social.
-When you think about your crotchety Uncle Bob – an old hermit who lives happily alone in a cabin he built far beyond Bagdoodle Creek – you might second-guess this statement.
-But the truth is – going way back to caveman days – most of our ancestors have lived in groups; families, tribes, and villages.
-Hence the African proverb, “It takes a village to raise a child.”
+Humans are wired to be social.
+When you think about your crotchety Uncle Bob – an old hermit who happily lives alone in a cabin far beyond Bagdoodle Creek – you might second-guess this statement.
+But the truth is – going way back to caveman days – most of our ancestors lived in groups such as families, tribes, and villages.
+Hence the ancient proverb, “It takes a village to raise a child.”

 We have been given guidelines and laws to help protect us during this time of uncertainty.

 While introverts are rejoicing over the current quarantine, some of us are likely to get pretty lonely- and that’s not good.